 How much does Finetwork roaming cost outside Europe?

 On Android, go to Settings, Connections, Mobile networks, and deactivate "Data roaming."
-On iPhone, go to Settings, Mobile Data, Options, and turn off "Data Roaming."
-With roaming deactivated outside the EU, you won't consume data while roaming and will avoid unexpected charges on your bill.
+On iPhone, go to Settings, Mobile data, Options, and turn off "Data roaming."
+With roaming deactivated outside the EU, you won't consume data while roaming and avoid unexpected charges on your bill.

 Can I use an eSIM with my Finetwork SIM card?

-Yes, if your mobile is eSIM-compatible.
-You keep your physical Finetwork card for calls and SMS with your usual number, and add a data eSIM for the trip.
+Yes, if your mobile is eSIM compatible.
+You keep your physical Finetwork card for calls and SMS with your usual number, and you add a data eSIM for the trip.
 Both lines coexist on the same phone, so you control your spending and avoid expensive roaming outside the EU.

 Is a roaming bundle or a travel eSIM better?

 For trips outside Europe, an eSIM is usually cheaper per gigabyte and more predictable: you pay a fixed price for the data you need.
 The operator's bundle is convenient if you don't want to install anything, but its cost per gigabyte is higher.
-Compare both according to your destination and travel days.
+Compare both based on your destination and days of travel.

 Conclusion

-In summary: with Finetwork, you browse without extra cost within the EU, but outside Europe, pay-as-you-go or bundles can significantly increase your travel expenses.
-Activating roaming correctly and knowing your destination is key to avoiding bill shocks.
-If you're going outside Europe, bringing your own cheap and predictable data will save you money from the first minute: check out our eSIM plans by country before your next getaway.
+With Finetwork, you browse at no extra cost within the EU, but outside Europe, pay-per-use or bundles can significantly increase the cost of your trip.
+Properly activating roaming and knowing your destination is key to avoiding bill shocks.
+If you're going outside Europe, bringing your own cheap and predictable data will save you money from the first minute: take a look at our eSIM plans by destination before your next getaway.